 The Count still wasn’t satisfied, he had ambitions to race cars bearing his team’s name.
 So, in late 1962 he started putting plans together.
 His first choice for the designer of this car was his friend Giotto Bizzarini but by this time he was employed by ASA (Autocostruzioni Società per Azioni) and therefore not available.
 So, Volpi turned to Alberto Massimino of Lancia-Ferrari D50 and Maserati 250F fame, someone equally qualified for the task.
 Third-party suppliers were contracted to manufacture the mechanicals, to Massimino’ designs.
 At the time car designers had been influenced by the success that Cooper et al were having with their mid-engined F1 cars.
 Massimino was no exception, for the first Serenissima car he specified a spaceframe in which to locate the 3.0 litre V8 engine “amidships”.
 The engine featured twin overhead camshafts per bank, with dual ignition and was mated to a five-speed Colotti gearbox.

 By late 1964 the package was complete.
-Massimino’s spaceframe was complimented with by a coupe body designed by Francisco Salomone and constructed by Carrozzeria Gransport.
+Massimino’s spaceframe was complimented by a coupe body designed by Francisco Salomone and constructed by Carrozzeria Gransport.
 To make the Count’s dream complete a Serenissima badge was fixed on the nose of the car.
 The car was known as the ‘308V GT Prototyp’, the road version was to be called the Serenissima Jungala GT.
 The first chassis was shaken down at the Aerautodromo Modena on December 20th, 1964.
 It did not receive universal acclaim and Le Mans winning journalist Paul Frere was particularly critical of the new car.
 Not happy with the results of that first test both Massimino and Salamone returned to their respective drawing boards; their efforts resulted in a completely new body and a modified, shortened, chassis.
 This second incarnation was optimistically dubbed ‘Jet’.
-Carrying chassis number 003, the first Jet debuted in October 1965 and was continuously tested and modified in the following months.
+Carrying chassis number 003, the first ‘Jet’ debuted in October 1965 and was continuously tested and modified in the following months.
 The specification designated for circuit racing was appropriately given the addendum of ‘Competizione’.
 So the full name of the car in Joerg’s photos, above, was and is ‘Serenissima 308V GT Competizione’.
 It made its competition debut at the Le Mans trials in April 1966.
 Frenchman Louis Corberto recorded a best time of 4’18.2, which was almost two seconds slower than Andre de Cortanze in the Count’s old Ferrari 250 GTO.

 Ever ambitious and never willing to give up the fight against his former supplier, Ferrari, Volpi commissioned an ‘open top’ version of the 308V.
 The Spyder body, as Italian open topped cars are referred to, was designed and constructed by Medardo Fantuzzi.
 The engine capacity was increased to 3.5 litres.
 Sad to report, the ‘Spyder’ was no more successful than the Coupe.
 On its one and only outing at the 1966 Le Mans 24 Hours race, after circulating at a relatively pedestrian pace for five hours, the gearbox “gave up the ghost”.
 Volpi took the car home and locked it in his garage where it stayed until February 2019.
 At the Artcurial Auction at the Retromobile Show, Paris, it sold for $4,694,258, well above the estimate.

 In 1961, Scuderia Serenissima entered the Formula One World Championship.
 They first entered a Cooper T51 for Maurice Trintignant at the 1961 Monaco Grand Prix, where he finished seventh.
 In Belgium, Trintignant retired on lap 23 with a broken gearbox after having qualified his car in 19th place.
 At the 1961 French Grand Prix, Scuderia Serenissima entered two cars, the Cooper for Trintignant and a De Tomaso for Giorgio Scarlatti.
 Trintignant finished in 13th place while Scarlatti retired on lap 15 due to engine failure.
 At the German Grand Prix Trintignant retired on lap 12 also due to engine failure.
 In the 1961 Italian Grand Prix, Scuderia Serenissima again entered two cars, the Cooper for Trintignant and a De Tomaso for Nino Vaccarella.
 Trintignant finished the race in ninth place and Vaccarella retired on lap 13, yes, you’ve guessed it, with a failed engine.
-In 1962, now called Scuderia SSS Republica di Venezia, they entered cars for Nino Vaccarella.
+In 1962, now called Scuderia SSS Republica di Venezia, they entered a car for Nino Vaccarella.
 In Monaco, Vaccarella failed to qualify for the race.
 Three races later in Germany, Vaccarella finished in 15th place and later in the year, at the Monza GP, he finished in ninth place, his best FI position.
 In 1966 Serenissima supplied two engines to Bruce McLaren to use in his first, MTB F1, car.
 At the 1966 British Grand Prix, held at Brands Hatch, Bruce McLaren finished in sixth place, scoring the team’s first World Championship point.

 The Count’s other automotive ventures –